Excuse Me, Can I Help You?

 Initiated by Ms Sheena Jebal (CEO/ Founder) of NuLife Care & Counselling Services.
 The directory was done in collaboration with NuLife & the Community Engagement Programme Secretariat (MHA) supported by Singapore United.

 The directory was launched by Mr Masagos Zulkifli (Senior Parliamentary Secretary for Education and MP for Tampines GRC).

 The directory was launched on the 26th of October 2008.
 The directory was updated and reprinted in December 2008.

 The directory is much like the Yellow Pages catered for the Social Service sector and it hosts information such as the address, telephone, fax, website, emails and specialisation of all Voluntary Welfare Organisations and Community agencies in Singapore.
 The directory is categorised according to the 5 Community Development Councils (CDCs) in Singapore.
-It also has a segment on helplines which incplines which includes contact details of the various ministries, sheltered homes, judiciary agencies, driving centres and many more.
+It also has a segment on helplines which includes contact details of the various ministries, sheltered homes, judiciary agencies, driving centres and many more.

 The directory will be very useful for all, especially to all educators.
 This will ensure that students and their family members are referred to the right agency for assistance and that they need not knock on doors that do not render the specific assistance they are sourcing for.
 Schools will also have burden lifted as they need not handle the issues at hand as they can refer their students and family members to the relevant external agency.

 In times of the recent recession, everyone should own a copy not only for professional use but also for self benefit.
 Owning a copy will empower the individual to refer their neighbours, friends and relatives to the right helping agency.
 Users need not make operated assisted calls which cost about 70 cents on a residential line to enquire maximum of 2 contact numbers of helping agencies.